 Key Launch Monitor Metrics

-While launch monitors can track hundreds of data points, the most important relate to the following:
+While launch monitors can track hundreds of ball and club data points, the most important relate to the following:

 Understanding these key ball flight metrics is essential for properly interpreting launch monitor data and applying it effectively towards improving your golf game.